 On average, a complete cycle took about 90s and the traffic-light showed red about 63s, green for about 23s, and the transitions (amber / red-amber) only account for 3s and 1s respectively.

-That makes sense, given that the analyzed traffic-light is pointing towards the lanes going from south to north, while the majority of (car-)traffic at that time can be expected to go from west to east towards the city center.
+This difference is explained by the fact that the analyzed traffic-light is pointing towards the lanes going from south to north, while the majority of (car-)traffic at that time can be expected to go from west to east towards the city center.

 The observations show a number of larger deviations from the mean, with green phases being almost twice as long as normal (over 40s, at 06:30 and 07:20), followed by accordingly shorter red phases (only slightly longer than 40s).